zzj-bj/SCHISM_Z/README.md

 :warning: Input data must follow the format described in the [Data Preparation](https://github.com/FloFive/SCHISM/tree/main?tab=readme-ov-file#-data-preparation) section of the documentation.

 ---
-### Training Workflow
+### Training workflow
-1. Prepare the dataset: Ensure the dataset is organized according to the required directory structure (presented below).
+1. Prepare the dataset: Ensure the dataset is organised according to the required directory structure (presented below).
 2. Create an INI file: Define training parameters such as learning rate, batch size, and model architecture in the INI file (presented below).
 3. Run the training command: Launch the training process, then select the training option and specify:
     - The dataset directory: contains one or more datasets.
 The ordering and sorting of the data are explained later in this readme.